 - Flea, tick, and worm prevention

-Healthy dogs cost less, but emergency vet visits can be expensive.
-This is why many owners choose pet insurance or build a savings fund just for vet bills.
+Healthy dogs usually cost less each year, but emergency vet visits can be expensive.
+This is why many owners either choose pet insurance or build a separate emergency savings fund for unexpected vet bills.

 What Makes Miniature Schnauzers More or Less Expensive to Own

 Not all Miniature Schnauzer owners spend the same amount of money.
 Two people can own the same breed and still have very different costs.
-This section explains why costs go up or down, so you can see where you might save money or need a bigger budget.
+Your total Miniature Schnauzer ownership cost depends on grooming choices, health needs, location, lifestyle, insurance decisions, and how much care you handle at home.

 Main factors that change the total cost

-Some choices are in your control, and some are not.
+Some cost factors are in your control, while others depend on your dog’s health, age, and location.
 The biggest cost drivers are:

-- Grooming style and how often it’s done
+- Grooming style and how often it is done

 - Your dog’s health and medical needs